serious-scribbler/MicroSetup/README.md

 ### Best practices for memory efficiency

-Only import MicroSetup locally if possible and run `gc.collect()` when it isn't in use anymore.
+Only import MicroSetup when it's needed and run `gc.collect()` when it isn't in use anymore.
 Take a look at `example.py` for an efficient example.

  Call the following after MicroSetup.start_server():